Azure/AzOps/docs/wiki/Steps.md

   Authenticate the PowerShell session on the runner via Service Principal or Managed Identity.

 * **Configure**
-  Setup the local git command line tools to allow to commit and push changes back to the repository.
+  Setup the local git command-line tools to allow to commit and push changes back to the repository.

 * **Checkout**
   Switch branches from the main branch to a newly created automated branch.